 “The service we received from Claire and all at Wed in Central Park has been fantastic and we would 100% recommend them to anyone else who was thinking of marrying in New York.
 All of our ideas were taken on board, our questions answered quickly and fully and everything went so smoothly on the day.
 The flowers, officiant, photographer and musician arranged for us were all fantastic.
 We could not be happier with the service we received!
 Thank you so much for helping to make our day special, said Heather.”

 Thank you, Scott and Heather, for sharing your story with us and your fabulous photos.
 We all wish you the best of luck for your future together back in England.
-For more information on planning your own Central Park wedding, visit our website, or “like” us on Facebook for photos and more inspiring stories.
+For more information to help you with planning your own Central Park wedding, visit our website, or “like” us on Facebook, follow us on Instagram and follow us on Pinterest where you will find lots of lovely photos and many more inspiring stories of real weddings.